Windfall-dev/portal/README.md

 - The FastAPI application logic is placed in the `backend/fastapi/app.py` file.
 - The API design documentation, including Swagger definitions, is located in the `backend/docs/windfall_en.yaml` file.

-## Ensuring Game Result Integrity

-- This part is implemented in Unity and AWS side.

 ## Authentication and Authorization